 When teachers use eBooks in classrooms, students tend to pay more attention.
 Because they’ve got additional content other than just text material, such as videos, audio files, and animations.
 These interactive additions to their course books help them learn faster.
 Their world of knowledge comes alive with rich images and interactivities, helping them understand the concepts clearly.
 With students taking more interest in their learning material, teachers can explore the chapters in depth, providing a compelling learning experience.

-Easy to Pass Over to Next Batch of Students
+7. Easy to Pass Over to Next Batch of Students:

 Some educational institutes opt to loan eBooks to students for each academic year.
 After the year ends, they can lend it to the next batch of students.
 This is resourceful planning, which would not have been possible with paper books.
 By the end of the academic year paper books could end up damaged or torn, with papers coming off due to daily usage.
 It suffers a lot of wear and tear throughout the year.
 It may or may not be fit for reuse.
 But with a little bit of care and maintenance, eBooks can be kept in a good condition.
 And the institute can loan it to the next batch of students.
 By the end of the year, you can ask your students to clear the eBooks of all the markings and annotations made by them, so that the next batch can start afresh.

-As of now, there are no major statistics to show whether teachers are equally enthusiastic about using eBooks instead of traditional books in classroom.
+As of now, there are no major statistics to show whether teachers are equally enthusiastic about using eBooks in the classroom instead of traditional books.
 But, if you consider the advantages that it offers to students and teachers, it indicates that teachers can do a better job at imparting knowledge and help in a student’s development process with the help of eBooks.
-Although some people are concerned whether students will fully be able to concentrate on their lessons as you are providing them with a hand-held device with an internet connection.
+Although some people are concerned about whether students will fully be able to concentrate on their lessons as you are providing them with a hand-held device with an internet connection.
 They could check out other stuff on the internet- games, social media etc. Now we don’t want that, do we?
-The only way to counter this problem is by keeping the classes interactive, so that they are paying attention to what is being taught and are actively participating the lessons.
+The only way to counter this problem is by keeping the classes interactive so that they are paying attention to what is being taught and are actively participating in the lessons.
 Before implementing eBooks in classrooms, educational institutes must first ensure that the teachers are well-trained on how to use an eBook, only then can they put it to effective use in a classroom.